open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 | [Asynchronous Counter](./api.md#asynchronous-counter) | Monotonic |
 | [Asynchrounous UpDownCounter](./api.md#asynchronous-updowncounter) | Non-Monotonic |

-This Aggregation the following configuration parameters:
+This Aggregation has the following configuration parameters:

 - Aggregation temporality `strategy` [determines how the temporality choice is made](#preferred-aggregation-temporality).